 Meats in Foil

 Cooking in foil doesn't provide any browning, so it's not the best option for things like steaks or lamb chops.
-Pork chops, however, work well smothered in mushroom bisque or another creamy sauce.
+Pork chops, however, work well smothered in a creamy sauce.
 Separate your favorite ham or sausage casserole into individual portions and cook them in foil packets as well.
 You can even prepare meatloaf dinners this way, dividing your recipe into individual patties and cooking them in the foil with potatoes and vegetables.

 The Vegetarian Option